ttkorhonen/e3pages/docs/kb/guide/articles/5_build_process.md

 ### Stage 5: Building `T_A`

 We have now collected the majority of the information that we need to build our module.
-We will do a little more  organization and preparation, and then the process will be handed over to the EPICS build system.
+We will do a little more organisation and preparation, and then the process will be handed over to the EPICS build system.
 Note that this part of `driver.makefile` is by far the most complicated section, and takes some time to digest.

 To begin with, I would like to point out a couple sections of interest, followed by tracing through what happens when you include a line such as `SOURCES += file.c` in your `$(module).Makefile`.